iRNA-COSI/APAeval/method_workflows/LABRAT/README.md

 #### Run test data

 The workflow does not contain the setup to run the test data in `tests/test_data` as the genome sequence is necessary.
-The following steps are meant to setup the test data in order to be comparable with other execution workflows.
+The following steps are meant to setup the test data in order to be comparable with other method workflows.

    * Create `siControl_R1_2genes.fastq.gz` and `siSrsf3_R1_2genes.fastq.gz` from corresponding BAM files with `samtools bam2fq` as described here: `tests/test_data/README.md`.
    * Use `gencode_2genes_Chr_prefix.vM18.annotation.gff3` as genome annotation (gff).